awesome-algorand/awesome-algorand/.github/docs/algojig.md

+> This resource is auto indexed by AwesomeAlgo, all credits to algojig, for more details refer to https://github.com/Hipo/algojig

+---

 # algojig

 Algojig is a development and testing jig for Algorand.
 It allows developers to run transactions and write tests starting from a known Algorand ledger state.
 It is suitable for testing all kinds of transactions, including application calls and logic signatures.